Leffen: Other games

 Hjelte has competed in fighting games including Dragon Ball FighterZ, Ultra Street Fighter IV, Ultimate Marvel vs. Capcom 3, and The King of Fighters XIII.
 According to the PGRZ, Hjelte is considered the 28th best Dragon Ball FighterZ player of all time.
 In an interview with EventHubs prior to Apex 2015, he suggested he might play Guilty Gear Xrd on his Twitch stream after Apex 2015 concluded.
 As of the release of Guilty Gear Strive, Hjelte has been hosting online tournaments for the game, hosting the title's first major, the Big LEVO.
 At Evo 2022, Leffen placed 3rd out of 2,161 entrants in Guilty Gear Strive, making this the first time that a player has made Top 8 at EVO in both a Smash title as well as a traditional fighting game.
+The following year, Leffen would take 1st out of 2,474 entrants in the same game at Evo 2023, becoming the first person to hold victories in both Smash and a traditional fighting game in EVO.

 Personal life

-Hjelte is Korean-Swedish; his mother is a native Swede from Sweden, while his father is Korean who was adopted from South Korea.
+Hjelte is Korean-Swedish; his mother is a native Swede, while his father is a South Korean adoptee.
 Hjelte says his family does not regularly follow Korean cultural traditions.

-Leffen stated in 2015 his goal is not to just be the best Super Smash Bros player, but the best fighting game player.